 - Contraction of the mesh

 - Mesh exposure

-If you have experienced any of these side effects after receiving a transvaginal mesh, you likely have grounds for a transvaginal mesh lawyer from Williams Kherkher about your case.
+If you have experienced any of these side effects after receiving a transvaginal mesh implant, speak to a transvaginal mesh lawyer from Williams Kherkher about your case.

 FDA Comments about Transvaginal Mesh

 In July of 2011, the deputy director and chief scientist of the Food and Drug Administration’s Center for Devices and Radiological Health asserted that “there are clear risks associated with the transvaginal placement of mesh to treat POP [pelvic organ prolapse].”
 Additionally, it was noted that in some instances, transvaginal mesh devices cannot be fully removed once put in place, which means that an individual may not be able to fully recover from side effects if they arise.

 The dangers of transvaginal mesh are well-documented and fully recognized by the medical community, and the manufacturers of these dangerous devices must be held accountable for the hazards they create for women.

 Was the transvaginal mesh implant approved for surgeries?